 - Endothelium (innermost): simple squamous epithelium

-Cross-striated muscle cells (cardiomyocytes) with single centrally located nucleus
+Cardiomyocytes: striated muscle cells containing a single, centrally located nucleus

-- Contain many mitochondria to produce ATP for contraction
+- Contain many mitochondria, which produce ATP for contraction.

-- Intercalated discs connect the single cardiomyocytes to a functional syncytium and force transmission during muscle contraction.
+- Intercalated discs connect individual cardiomyocytes into a functional syncytium and force transmission during muscle contraction.

-- Contain adherent junctions (transmit mechanical stimuli) and gap junctions (transmit electrical stimuli)
+- They contain; adherent junctions (transmit mechanical stimuli) and gap junctions (transmit electrical stimuli)

-- Appear as dark-staining lines between cardiac muscle cells under light microscopy
+- They appear as slightly darker-staining lines between cardiac muscle cells under light microscopy and electron microscopy.

 - Extracellular matrix: collagen, elastin, and glycosaminoglycans